-Since Treasured main strength is media detection, it is not surprising that DeepMediaScan recovers more footage from a damaged disk than generic recovery tools.
+For video and audio, this approach is superior to generic data recovery.
+And since Treasured main strength is media detection, it is not surprising that DeepMediaScan recovers more footage from a damaged disk than generic tools.

 Generating the Disk Map